Here are some English soccer terms you might want to know if you’ll be watching British football, aka soccer.

 This means avoiding relegation when it looked like you were doomed.
 One of the more famous was by West Bromwich Albion in 2005; they won their last game at home, then had to wait several minutes for the score of another game to ensure they “stayed up.”

 This is like saying “field” in the US but also kind of means stadium.
-It’s a little vague to me, but I think it’s like the stadium plus the pitch equals the ground.
+It’s a little vague to me, though I try to explain ground vs stadium here.
+I think it’s like the stadium plus the pitch equals the ground.

 Pete bumps into Joe and Joe falls down.
 Pete is whistled for a foul.
 Now, if you’re a neutral and you think it shouldn’t have been a foul, you’d say that was harsh.
 If Pete is on your team, Joe is a cheat and soft and needs to get the fuck up.
 If Joe is on your team, Pete should be sent off.